analysis-tools-dev/static-analysis/README.md

 - [clair](https://github.com/coreos/clair) — Vulnerability Static Analysis for Containers.

-- [collector](https://github.com/banyanops/collector) :warning: — Run arbitrary scripts inside containers, and gather useful information.
+- [collector](https://github.com/banyanops/collector) — Run arbitrary scripts inside containers, and gather useful information.

 - [dagda](https://github.com/eliasgranderubio/dagda) :warning: — Perform static analysis of known vulnerabilities in docker images/containers.

-- [Docker Label Inspector](https://github.com/garethr/docker-label-inspector) :warning: — Lint and validate Dockerfile labels.
+- [Docker Label Inspector](https://github.com/garethr/docker-label-inspector) — Lint and validate Dockerfile labels.

 - [GitGuardian ggshield](https://www.gitguardian.com/ggshield) — ggshield is a CLI application that runs in your local environment  or in a CI environment to help you detect more than 350+ types of secrets,  as well as other potential security vulnerabilities or policy breaks affecting your codebase.